- Oops!Something went wrong.Please try again later.

 The Bottom Line On Napco Security Technologies's P/E Ratio

-Napco Security Technologies's P/E is 27.9 which is above average (18.3) in its market.
+Napco Security Technologies has a P/E of 25.3.
+That's higher than the average in its market, which is 14.9.
 The excess cash it carries is the gravy on top its fast EPS growth.
-To us, this is the sort of company that we would expect to carry an above average price tag (relative to earnings).
-What can be absolutely certain is that the market has become significantly less optimistic about Napco Security Technologies over the last month, with the P/E ratio falling from 41.2 back then to 27.9 today.
-For those who prefer to invest with the flow of momentum, that might be a bad sign, but for a contrarian, it may signal opportunity.
+So based on this analysis we'd expect Napco Security Technologies to have a high P/E ratio.
+What is very clear is that the market has become significantly more optimistic about Napco Security Technologies over the last month, with the P/E ratio rising from 18.0 back then to 25.3 today.
+For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
+But the contrarian may see it as a missed opportunity.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.